 Elizabeth Mann is a partner of Mayer Brown based in the firm's Los Angeles office.
-She concentrates her practice on health care regulatory and litigation matters and co-leads Mayer Brown's significant Health Care practice.
+She concentrates her practice on health care transactional and litigation matters and co-leads Mayer Brown's significant Health Care practice.

 Elizabeth's health care litigation experience is quite varied.
 She was lead counsel for American Specialty Health in a nationwide antitrust litigation concerning Medicare Advantage benefits.
 The defendant was a large public company providing health benefits.
 This case was successfully resolved before trial with ASH achieving all of its litigation goals.
 Elizabeth represented Amgen, Inc. defending a nationwide antitrust matter involving the marketing and sale of anticancer therapies.
 After a lengthy bench trial where Amgen prevailed defeating preliminary injunction claims, the case was favorably settled.
 Elizabeth has handled a number of qui tam actions involving claims under federal and multiple state laws.
 She represented a major pharmaceutical company defending qui tam claims brought by an individual realtor and multiple states, including California.
 Elizabeth also defended American Specialty Health in a nationwide class action asserting that insureds were denied health benefits in violation of ERISA.
 Elizabeth and her team achieved a complete dismissal with prejudice of this litigation.